goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 While compressed states are often viewed as a [drawback](https://arxiv.org/abs/2402.01032) in the literature<d-cite key="jelassi2024repeat"></d-cite>, I think it might be because it's very easy to measure these particular weaknesses but very hard to measure more subtle qualitative effects.

-{% include figure.liquid loading="eager" path="assets/img/2025-07-09-tradeoffs/bugfeature.png" %}
+{% include figure.liquid loading="eager" path="assets/img/2025-07-08-tradeoffs/bugfeature.png" %}

 At any rate, there are certainly many interesting applications where SSMs are the right tool for the job right now.
-And in my lab's next release, we'll show another interesting and important use case (for language!) that relies on the compressive abilities of SSMs.
+And in my lab's next release, we'll show another interesting and important use case (for language!) where the *compressive inductive bias of SSMs turns out to be essential*.
 Stay tuned!